Susilncse/susilnandi/README.md

 It is my specialty to do User Experience Planning, User Interface Design, Wire framing and prototyping, and Website design.
 I really love to do any challenging work that helps me and my workplace to move on to new success invention.
 I also passionate to work with new technology and try to invent unique awesome.

-Skills: HTML5, CSS3, SASS, JavaScript, jQuery, React, Asp.net Front-End, C#, PHP
+Skills: HTML5, CSS3, SASS, JavaScript, jQuery, React, Asp.net Front-End, C#

 - 🔭 I’m currently working on data edge ltd.
 - 🌱 I’m currently learning JavaScript, React